 You must join PenFed Credit Union to apply for a personal loan.
 However, it could be a worthwhile move since there are no origination fees, and you can apply with a joint applicant.
 Plus, the starting interest rate is among the lowest in the industry if you have a strong credit score.

-LightStream is another exceptional online lender with competitive interest rates on personal loan products.
+LightStream is another exceptional online lender offering competitive interest rates on personal loan products to borrowers with good-to excellent credit.
 The amounts are some of the most generous you’ll find, and depending on when you apply, you could get approved and receive funding the same day.
 There’s also an option to select a later funding date that coincides with when you’ll need the loan.

-On the Payoff site, you’ll find a plethora of money management tools and financial education resources to help you take better control of your finances.
+On the Happy Money site, you’ll find a plethora of money management tools and financial education resources to help you take better control of your finances.
 You can check your rate in minutes and customize a loan product that works for your financial situation if there’s a match.
-A member of the Payoff team will reach out to you quarterly to check in and answer any questions you may have.
+A member of the Happy Money team will reach out to you quarterly to check in and answer any questions you may have.

 PNC Bank is a brick-and-mortar financial institution that also offers unsecured personal loans with minimal fees and competitive rates.
 Co-borrowers are also allowed if you want to strengthen your approval odds.
 If you already have an account with PNC, you may qualify for a discounted interest rate.
 Plus, there are over 2,600 branches nationwide if you’d like to receive in-person support.